Choosing a school? You’ve got options.

-Additionally, students in middle and high school may be able to take part-time or full-time online classes through their local school in partnership with the state’s virtual school, Virtual Virginia.
+Virginia students can enroll in free, full-time online learning through Virginia Virtual Academy.
+Additionally, K-12 students may be able to take part-time or full-time online classes through their local school in partnership with the state’s virtual school, Virtual Virginia.
 Tuition is usually covered by the public or private school in which the student is enrolled, or the parents if the student is homeschooled.

-In some areas, districts have also developed their own online school programs.
-These include Prince William County Public Schools’ Virtual High School, Fairfax County Public Schools’ Online Campus, Loudon County Public Schools’ supplemental online courses, Virginia Beach City Public Schools’ Digital Campus, and York County School Division’s Virtual Academy.
+In some areas, districts have also developed their own part-time or full-time online school programs.
+These include Prince William County Public Schools’ Virtual High School, Fairfax County Public Schools’ Online Campus, Loudoun County Public Schools’ supplemental online courses, and Virginia Beach City Public Schools’ Digital Campus.

 Virginia students are actually required to take at least one online course or blended learning experience to graduate.
 To read more about online learning in Virginia, check out the Digital Learning Collaborative’s state profile.

 In all 50 states, families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 Homeschooling is the process of parents educating students at home.
 About 57,000 Virginia students are currently homeschooling!